Registration Information for Undergraduate and Graduate Students

 - Being on the waitlist does not automatically enroll you in the class should a seat become available.

 - When a seat opens up a notification is sent to the first student on the list.
-Students will generally have between 24 to 48 hours to respond before the seat is offered to the next person.
-The response time window is dependent on the registration period - during early registration periods it is 24 hours, and then as we approach the end of registration the response period will shorten again.
+Students will have 24 hours to respond before the seat is offered to the next person.

 While Workday is to be used for all online registration activity, there are some transactions that require a paper form.
 Students may print out the Add/Drop form or other registration forms from the registrar’s website, obtain the signature of the instructor and email the completed form to firstname.lastname@example.org during the registration period.